-- (e) Includes local government support disbursements. - (f) Includes amounts disbursed from proceeds of general obligation bonds and of certain other State obligations. - (g) Includes the several bond retirement funds for bonds secured by a pledge of taxes and excises.
+- (h) Includes the Internal Service Fund, beginning in Fiscal Year 2002. - (i) Includes local government support disbursements. - (j) Includes amounts disbursed from proceeds of general obligation bonds and of certain other State obligations. - (k) Includes the several bond retirement funds for bonds secured by a pledge of taxes and excises.